MilanKacar/milankacar.github.io/_posts/2024-11-24-blog85_maximum-matrix-sum.md

 2. Count the total number of negative elements.
 3. Identify the **smallest absolute value** in the matrix.
 4. If the count of negatives is **even**, no penalty is applied, and we achieve the maximum sum.
-5. If the count is **odd**, subtract twice the smallest absolute value from the total to account for the one unavoidable negative.
+5. If the count is **odd**, subtract twice the smallest absolute value from the total to account for the one unavoidable negative since this leftover negative reduces the sum by
+$$ 2 \times min_abs $$.
+2×min_abs compared to the theoretical maximum (all positives).

 This approach works because it balances the number of flips needed while ensuring the maximum sum is achieved efficiently.